Bhagavad Gita Chapter 18 Verse 36 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: And now, O Arjuna, hear from Me of the threefold pleasure, in which one rejoices through practice and surely comes to the end of pain.
+This verse carries the weight of lived truth.
+And now, O Arjuna, hear from Me of the threefold pleasure, in which one rejoices through practice and surely comes to the end of pain.
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine, these words illuminate the principle of liberation from a perspective that complements the surrounding verses.
+The verse operates on multiple levels.

 — Explained by the Nitya Team